 Ranger autographs: Getting autographs from Ranger players is much more difficult in the new stadium.
 First, access to the field level seats is restricted to those with tickets within that level (sections 1-26).
 Next, if you’re able to get down there, you’ll find that netting spans the lower deck from foul pole to foul pole (section 1 to section 26).
 If that wasn’t enough, there are field-level suites and 1st/3rd base clubs, which serve as a moat between you and players…making it difficult/impossible to get autographs from the players after warmups.

 Visitors autographs: While netting will protect the sections around the visitors dugout, there are 2 sections that sit right above the bullpen – sections 27 and 28 – see seating chart.
 While you’re elevated from the players in the bullpen, some may be willing to sign a baseball and toss it up.
-However, players are less likely to sign autographs once the game starts (they’re technically not allowed).
+Also, players are less likely to sign autographs once the game starts (they’re technically not allowed).

 Getting to Globe Life Field